hanelliotphan/baymax/README.md

 ## Development Status
 `IN PROGRESS`

+Some desired features for future development:
+- Read texts from images
+- Predict risks of certain health issues from X-ray scans
+- Provide medical advice

 ## Installations
 First, we need to install `portaudio` from Homebrew.
 This package is required for Python library `pyaudio`: